sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 1     10    20           102.
 102.
 ```

-And that's it; we've transformed our original dataset into a tidy set by using `tidy` & `dplyr.`
+And that's it; we've transformed our original dataset into a tidy set by using `tidyr` & `dplyr.`

 ## 9. Merging objects
 Merging is a crucial part of data manipulation, and we'll be doing a lot in this series.
 Merging works very similarly to other languages, such as Python.
 There are different types of merge operations, depending on the underlying set theory implementation we'd like to use.